 These loans generally require the borrower (the student) to be credit worthy or have a credit worthy co-signer and usually do not have as favorable interest rates as the federal programs.
 Private alternative loan interest rates, fees charged, repayment terms and repayment benefits vary between lenders.

-The lender you choose will require you to complete a Private Education Loan Applicant Self-Certification form.
+The lender you choose will require you to complete a Private Education Loan Self-Certification.
 The lender may provide the form for you electronically.
 We recommend you use the version provided by the lender because you may be able to expedite the form by signing electronically.

 Austin College’s Preferred Lender List